Immunity And Immune System: Definition, Difference, Examples

 Types of Immunity: Innate and Adaptive

-The classification of immunity includes two main types: specific immunity, followed by nonspecific immunity.
-Innate immunity is immediately available at the time of birth and provides primary protection, while acquired immunity is developed as the organism responds to various pathogens as it grows.
+Immunity is classified into two main types: innate immunity and acquired immunity.
+Innate immunity is immediately available at birth and provides primary protection, while acquired immunity is developed as the organism responds to various pathogens as it grows.

 Types of Barriers